samuelgoto/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 (3) The Wallet prepares the Verifiable Presentation(s) of the Verifiable Credential(s) that the End-User has consented to.
 It then sends to the Verifier an Authorization Response where the Verifiable Presentation(s) are contained in the `vp_token` parameter.

+Additionally, as a user experience optimization when available, the Verifier MAY choose to call the Platform API described in (#platform-api) to have the credentials offered even before the user opens their QR code scanner.

 # Scope

 OpenID for Verifiable Presentations extends existing OAuth 2.0 mechanisms as following: